junxit/us-congress-bills-111/metadata.md

 - 2009-07-31 — Reported by the Committee on Transportation.
 H. Rept.
 111-240.
 - 2009-08-03 — Received in the Senate.
 - 2009-08-07 — Read twice and referred to the Committee on Environment and Public Works.
+- 2009-09-24 — Cleared for White House.
+- 2009-09-24 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S9857)
+- 2009-09-24 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S9857)
+- 2009-09-24 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.
+- 2009-09-24 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.
+- 2009-09-25 — Message on Senate action sent to the House.
+- 2009-10-07 — Presented to President.
+- 2009-10-07 — Presented to President.
+- 2009-10-19 — Became Public Law No: 111-78.
+- 2009-10-19 — Became Public Law No: 111-78.
+- 2009-10-19 — Signed by President.
+- 2009-10-19 — Signed by President.